pub struct Problem<O> {

 assert_eq!(problem1.counts["cost_count"], 3);

-sourcepub fn consume_func_counts<O2>(&mut self, other: Problem<O2>)
+assert_eq!(problem1.counts["gradient_count"], 4);Sourcepub fn consume_func_counts<O2>(&mut self, other: Problem<O2>)

 pub fn consume_func_counts<O2>(&mut self, other: Problem<O2>)

-by summing ob the function evaluation counts.
+Consumes another instance of Problem by summing ob the function evaluation counts.

-, the internally stored problem
+In contrast to consume_problem, the internally stored problem remains untouched.

 Therefore the two internally stored problems do not need to be of the same type.